James Guy Gilbert, Jr., Class of 1945

 “Lt.
 Mitchell of the 733rd Squadron and a skeleton crew, flying on a practice mission, became the unfortunate victim of the second tragedy to strike the 453rd in as many days.
 F/0 Patcheider was the lone survivor when the plane, with three engines gone, crashed into a river bank near Coptherne, Shrewesbury.
 Lts.
 Mitchell and Peterson died after undergoing emergency operations in the hospital at Coptherne.
 Lt.
 Gilbert, T/Sgt.
 Richards and S/Sgt.
 Batchelder were all killed instantly.”

+He was buried at the US military cemetery outside of Cambridge.
 Following the war, 2Lt.
 Gilbert’s body was repatriated.
 He now rests in peace at Dexter Cemetery, Dexter, Missouri.

 The Sphinx (1942 & 1943 editions), The Annual of the South Carolina Corps of Cadets, The Citadel, Charleston, S.C.